WHITNEY HAT TRICK HELPS BOSTON COLLEGE PAST NORTHEASTERN, 9-3

-Senior forward Steven Whitney scores his hat trick goal for the Eagles
+Senior forward Steven Whitney posts hat trick and assist for Eagles

 In the first 20 minutes of the Northeastern - Boston College affair on Saturday night at Matthews Arena, the two teams skated to a heated 3-3 tie before the Eagles flew away with a 9-3 triumph after dominating the final two periods.